nexentaedge/nexentaedge.github.io/src/pending/FederatedNexentaEdge.md

 A cluster can even be a virtual cluster within a cloud.

 Federated NexentaEdge presumes that the cost of networking resources between federated clusters is higher than within each cluster.
-Cluster boundaries were presumably chosen with knowledge of network topology.
-Higher latencies are tolerated for queued inter-cluster communications than within a cluster.
+This assumes that cluster boundaries were chosen with knowledge of network topology.
+Higher latencies are tolerated for  inter-cluster communications than within a cluster.

 Even when globe-spanning 100 Gbit/sec links become available the latency of globe-spanning links will not improve.
 The speed of light will not be repealed.
 It will take just as long for the first byte to cross a continent as it does today, i.e. too long.
 "Faster" networks do not move the first byte faster, they just move more bytes at a time.